jwoudenberg/cooklang/README.md

 A very serious system for generating grocery shopping lists.
 It parses a set of markdown recipe files into a Prolog knowledge base, which can then be queried to generate a shopping list.

+More a demo than a library.
+I use this myself and I'm Dutch, and some of the parsing codes makes special allowances for the Dutch language.

 ## Setup

 Either use [Nix][nix] or download [SWI-Prolog][swi-prolog] by hand.
 Then run the `scripts/install.pl` to fetch Prolog dependencies.